scala-ide/docs/user/features/scalainterpreter.rst

 Scala IDE integrate the Scala REPL.
 It is set in a view called ``Scala Interpreter``.

-Each view instance is associated to a project, andn all artefacts definde or refenced in the project are available to the interpreter.
+Each view instance is associated to a project, and all artifacts defined or referenced in the project are available to the interpreter.

 Starting the interpreter
 ------------------------

 There are multiple ways to start it:

 * Opening the view.
 The view can be opened with ``Window → Show View → Scala Interpreter`` from the Scala perspective, or ``Window → Show View → Other... → Scala → Scala Interpreter`` from anywhere.
 This will display the list of available projects.
-The interpreter is initialised and configured to use the selected one.
+The interpreter is initialized and configured to use the selected one.

 * Executing some code.
 The |runSelection| ``Run Selection in Scala Interpreter`` command triggers the creation of a view for the current project if needed.
 The code currently selected in the editor is then run in the interpreter.